jcrachael/knights-travails/README.md

 We will use a Breadth-First Search (BFS) algorithm to search the graph.
 To avoid processing any vertex more than once, we divide the vertices into two categories, visited and not visited, using a boolean.
 It is assumed that all vertices are reachable from the starting vertex.

 ## To-dos
-1. Add SVG of Knight icon to follow user's travels around the board
+1. Add a legend to each axis of the board (A-H for x-axis, 1-8 for y-axis)
-2. Add a legend to each axis of the board (A-H for x-axis, 1-8 for y-axis)
+2. Refactor CSS styles in .js files to style.css
-3. Finesse CSS styling
+3. Refactor all UI comment updates in graph.js to displayControls.js